BLOG

 Once the contract on the property being relinquished has been ratified, a copy of the contract should be provided to the Qualified A person acting to facilitate an exchange under section 1031 and the regulations.
 This person may not be the taxpayer or a disqualified person.
 Section 1.1031(k)-1(g)(4)(iii) requires that, for an intermediary to be a qualified intermediary, the intermediary must enter into a written "exchange" agreement with the taxpayer and, as required by the exchange agreement, acquire the relinquished property from the taxpayer, transfer the relinquished property, acquire the replacement property, and transfer the replacement property to the taxpayer.
 Intermediary (or “QI”), along with the contact information of the attorney, and the title company, settlement agent, or escrow agent who will be conducting the closing.

-The QI then prepares the required The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange Agreement, the Assignment, and the Notice of Assignment, and provides this document package to the taxpayer and counsel, and provides instructions to the settlement agent.
+The QI then prepares the required Agreement between the Exchanger and the Qualified Intermediary, establishing the Exchanger’s intent to complete a Like-Kind Exchange and detailing each party’s roles and responsibilities.
+The Exchange Agreement must detail the exchange in accordance with the deferred exchange regulations.
+Exchange Agreement , the Assignment, and the Notice of Assignment, and provides this document package to the taxpayer and counsel, and provides instructions to the settlement agent.
 These documents must be signed and delivered prior to the closing (or the very latest, at the closing).

 After Closing